CBorowski-dev/docs-operaton-org/content/reference/bpmn20/events/timer-events.md

 {{< /note >}}
 ## Handling of Timezones

 The configuration `2022-03-11T12:13:14` does not specify a time zone.
 At runtime, such a date is interpreted in the local time zone of the JVM executing the process.
-This can be problematic in various cases, such as when running multiple Camunda nodes in different time zones or when you cannot assume the time zone the platform runs in.
+This can be problematic in various cases, such as when running multiple Operaton nodes in different time zones or when you cannot assume the time zone the platform runs in.
 Furthermore, there can be glitches with respect to daylight saving time (DST).
 If in doubt, specify the time in UTC (e.g., `2022-03-11T12:13:14Z`) or with a UTC-relative offset (e.g., `2022-03-11T12:13:14+01`).

-## Camunda Extensions
+## Operaton Extensions

 <table class="table table-striped">
   <tr>